2.6 Mobius Transformations and The Night Sky

 This enables us to express the pth composition of any linear fractional transformation with two fixed points, and therefore any corresponding Lorentz transformation, in the form

-This shows that there is a particular oriented frame of reference, represented by h(z), with respect to which the relation between the oriented frames z and f(z) is purely exponential.
-(We must refer to oriented frames rather than merely frames because the Mobius transformation represented the effects of general orientation as well as velocity boost.)
+This shows that there is a particular oriented frame of reference (i.e., an orientation as well as velocity boost) represented by h(z), with respect to which the relation between the oriented frames z and f(z) is purely exponential.

 Return to Table of Contents